Tori Richard has been a part of our community and customers’ lives since 1956.

 Since the first launch of our free mask program on April 4th, we have given away approximately 30,000 reusable fabric face masks to the public.
 In just a few hours of our initial launch, we received over 6,500 mask orders.
 Our re-stock on April 30th brought over 25,000 visitors to our website in less than 120 minutes – creating some very real traffic jams!
 Once we resolved the technical issues, we “sold out” our remaining stock of face masks in 7 minutes.
 We were (and remain) humbled by all of you, and the level of gratitude and support you all have shown us throughout this experience.
 Aloha broke the internet!

-We are now closing the chapter on our free face mask program, and we are now offering maks for sale here.
+We have closed the chapter on our free face mask program, but are now offering mask sets for sale here.
 While we won’t be giving away any more face masks, we want to extend our deepest mahalo for your overwhelming support.
 These have been challenging times for all, but we continue to be encouraged and inspired by you, our Tori Richard ‘Ohana.

 “We cannot all do great things.
 But we can do small things with great love.” – Mother Teresa